alexperronnet/gatsby-starter-vanilla/README.md

 # Gatsby Starter Vanilla

 A clean vanilla starter with the essentials for Gatsby.
+No surcharge, only what you need to get started.
+So you can add only the dependencies which are useful for you.

 ## Quick start